 In general, identify all tasks an application performs that require application privileges to control data access.
-Then, add the appropriate application privileges to a security class so that you can reference them in an ACL and grant them to the application users and application roles, as follows:
+Then, add the appropriate application privileges to a security class so that you can reference them in an ACL and grant them to the application users and application roles.
+This process involves these tasks: